-- The Savings programme was expected to achieve savings of £1million by 2021/22, increasing by £0.850million to £1.850million in 2023/24 in order to meet the expected cuts in grants from central government and other budgetary pressures identified in the previous budget process.
-However, based upon the pressures and savings identified within this draft budget, a further savings requirement of £0.200million will be required increasing the overall target to £1.200million by 2021/22, and to £2.050million in 2023/24.
-This will ensure that a balanced budget is produced and where Council reserves are replenished over the longer term. - The level of interest receipts and return on Treasury Management activities are subject to market rates.
+- The Savings programme was expected to achieve savings of £1.850million by 2023/24, in order to meet the expected cuts in grants from central government and other budgetary pressures identified in the previous budget process.
+However, based upon the pressures and savings identified within this budget, the savings required for 2021/22 can be decreased on a non-recurring basis by £0.500million with a further savings requirement of £0.200million being required from 2022/23 (on a recurring basis); this will increase the overall target to £2.050million in 2023/24, to ensure that a balanced budget is produced and where Council reserves are replenished over the longer term. - The level of interest receipts and return on Treasury Management activities are subject to market rates.
 Members are advised of this risk every year and it should be noted that in the current economic climate with low and relatively static base rates, investment income returns in the medium term continue to prove challenging.
 The Council is also having to deal with a reduced number of counterparties it is able to place deposits with.